-- 1. What travel documents do I need to go to Ecuador/Peru? - A passport is required and must be valid at least 180 days beyond the last date of the program. - Ecuador and Peru: - Once accepted to the program, the program will provide immigration information but ultimately the student is responsible for determining what immigration documents are required to legally enter and remain in the country to study abroad. - o The on-site Program Director should be contacted prior to traveling throughout the country.
+- 1. What travel documents do I need to go to Ecuador/Peru? - A passport is required and must be valid at least 180 days beyond the last date of the program. - The program will instruct you if a visa is required and what steps you need to take to secure one; this will depend on the length of your program. - Ecuador and Peru: - Once accepted to the program, the program will provide immigration information but ultimately the student is responsible for determining what immigration documents are required to legally enter and remain in the country to study abroad. - The on-site Program Director should be contacted prior to traveling throughout the country.
 The staff on-site can answer immigration/visa questions that arise.

 - 2. Can I use my cell phone in Ecuador and/or Peru? - Using a U.S. cell phone abroad to make local and/or international calls can be very costly.
-Check with your service provider for details. - One option is purchasing phone cards once you arrive in South America.
-It is not recommended to purchase international calling cards while in the United States because they often will not function once you are abroad. - Another option is purchasing/renting a mobile phone from a vendor upon arrival in South America.
-Phones that do not come with plans but instead are on a pay-as-you-go basis are recommended, as the stay is temporary. - PicCell Wireless and other such companies allow students to rent a phone with a global SIM card and charger appropriate for Ecuador and/or Peru. - The cheapest option is to set up Skype or another free internet-based calling service.
-Look online for details. - 3.
+Check with your service provider for details. - One option is to purchase phone cards once you arrive in South America.
+It is not recommended to purchase international calling cards while in the United States because they often will not function once you are abroad. - Another option is to purchase/rent a mobile phone from a vendor upon arrival in South America.
+Phones that do not come with plans but instead are on a pay-as-you-go basis are recommended, as the stay is temporary. - PicCell Wireless and other such companies allow students to rent a phone with a global SIM card and charger appropriate for Ecuador and/or Peru. - 3.
 Will I have internet access at the school?
-Should I bring my laptop? - The Academia provides wireless access at no charge; it is recommended that students bring a laptop. - o Email/Internet Service is available for a small fee. - There are reasonable priced Internet cafés close to the school and through the city.
-Students can use their own laptops at most internet cafes. - o In Peru, a mandatory final presentation requires computer access.
+Should I bring my laptop? - The Academia provides wireless access at no charge; it is recommended that students bring a laptop. - Email/Internet Service is available for a small fee. - There are reasonable priced Internet cafés close to the school and through the city.
+Students can use their own laptops at most internet cafes. - In Peru, a mandatory final presentation requires computer access.
 There are limited computers at the Academia; for this reason it is recommended to bring your own laptop, though its safety at any location is your personal responsibility - 4.
 What kinds of public transportation options will I have? - Both Quito and Cusco have extensive public bus systems. - Public transportation is very inexpensive.
 Valuables should not be brought on public buses. - Taxi fares are inexpensive when compared to those in the United States, but exact fare should be agreed upon before riding.
 Tariff for a city taxi varies from \$1.00- \$5.00.
 The cost may double at night; however, there are no additional charges for extra passengers. - Taxi drivers are required by law to use meters.
 If a driver states that a meter is not working, agree to a fare beforehand, or do not ride in the taxi. - 5.
 Who can I contact if I have questions about the application process or general questions about the Ecuador or Peru Programs? - Your first point of contact should be the official Academia Latinoamericana website (www.latinoschool.com). - If your questions are not answered by thoroughly checking the website, you can e-mail the Academia staff.
-For the Ecuador school, contact patty@latinoschools.com; for the Peru program contact sandra@latinoschools.com; - Off-Campus Studies staff are always available to help answer your questions.
+For the Ecuador school, contact patty@latinoschools.com; for the Peru program contact sandra@latinoschools.com. - Off-Campus Studies staff are always available to help answer your questions.